 Since New Jersey won its battle against the PASPA at Supreme Court in 2018, every state in the US has the right to decide on the legality of sports betting on its own.
 Fast-forward to 2022, and almost half the states have sportsbooks within their borders.
-Does New York State belong to this category?
+Online sports betting became legal finally this year.

 Must be 21+.
 Playable in NY.
 T&Cs apply.
 Betrivers Review.